Arkansas HVAC License: How to Become an HVAC Contractor in Arkansas

 How Long Does it Take to Get an HVAC Contractors License in Arkansas?

 It will take a minimum of two years to qualify to take the licensing exam in Arkansas.
 However, you will be working on accumulating the necessary experience and earning money the whole time.

 Arkansas HVAC Training programs and schools

 Because HVAC technology is becoming more and more complex, getting some kind of formal training can be very helpful.
-There are many programs to get the training you need to become an HVAC professional in Arkansas and they are located all over the state.
-A certificate program can take a matter of months or you can get a two-year degree at a technical or community college.
+There are many programs to get the training you need to become an HVAC professional in Arkansas, and they are located all over the state.
+A certificate program can take a matter of months, or you can get a two-year degree at a technical or community college.

 There are also many more options for online training.
 You may also choose to gain the necessary experience through a formal apprenticeship.
-Arkansas Apprenticeship manages an online directory of current apprenticeship for the trades.
+Arkansas Apprenticeship manages an online directory of current apprenticeships for the trades.

 Most HVAC technicians hold some kind of post-secondary degree or certificate.
 There are currently two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).